maritimeconnectivity/maritimeconnectivity.net/docs/source/terminology.rst

 Key actor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Maritime entities which needs to be authenticate for access right, is not both public and security related, and interact with the identity registry (from MCP Identity Platform document https://developers.maritimeconnectivity.net/identity/index.html).
+Maritime entities which needs to be authenticate for access right, is not both public and security related, and interact with the identity registry.

 Organization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~